BurntSushi/blog/content/post/system76-darter-archlinux.md

 `Fn` key does not make that easy.
 I may wind up just adding some new keybinding for this to work around it.

-2. As I mentioned above, the fact that the keyboard backlight doesn't have any memory is fairly annoying.
-I'd be happy if it was programmable in some way (I don't think it is?), because then I could add memory myself pretty easily and in a way that is customized to my liking.
+2. ~~As I mentioned above, the fact that the keyboard backlight doesn't have any memory is fairly annoying.
+I'd be happy if it was programmable in some way (I don't think it is?), because then I could add memory myself pretty easily and in a way that is customized to my liking.~~ As I said above, this downside has been mitigated.

 3. The keyboard layout is... not great.
 It is shifted over to the left because of the number pad, and this was mentioned as a complaint in some of the scant